X11Libre/xserver/README.md

 ===============

-Xlibre is a fork of the [Xorg Xserver](https://gitlab.freedesktop.org/xorg/xserver) with lots of code cleanups and enhanced functionality.
+Xlibre is a fork of the [Xorg Xserver](https://gitlab.freedesktop.org/xorg/xserver) with lots of code cleanups and enhanced functionality aimed at modernization of the X11 xserver and system with focuses on security, performance, and cleaner code.

 This fork was necessary since problematic elements within Xorg projects like big corporation are preventing any substantial work on Xorg.